Chuck Thomas Sportfishing

 Ground Transportation: A rental car is required.
 On river fishing days, you will have about a five to 10-minute drive to the river.
 On your halibut fishing day, you will need to drive from Soldotna to the marina in Cook Inlet, a 70-mile drive.

-It is very important that you reserve a rental car as soon as you schedule your trip.
+Due to high demand, it is important that you reserve a rental car as soon as you schedule your trip.

 King Salmon Fishing Packages